erinmgraham/intro-image-classification-cnn-nci/episodes/02-image-data.md

 ### One-hot encoding

 A neural network can only take numerical inputs and outputs, and learns by calculating how “far away” the class predicted by the neural network is from the true class.
 When the target (label) is categorical data, or strings, it is very difficult to determine this “distance” or error.
 Therefore we will transform this column into a more suitable format.
-There are many ways to do this, however we will be using **one-hot encoding**.
+There are many ways to do this, however, we will be using **one-hot encoding**.

 One-hot encoding is a technique to represent categorical data as binary vectors, making it compatible with machine learning algorithms.
 Each category becomes a separate column, and the presence or absence of a category is indicated by 1s and 0s in the respective columns.